How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 If trauma is an experience — why does it live so clearly in the body?

-In psychology we often say trauma lives in implicit memory.
+In psychology, we often say trauma lives in implicit memory.

 muscles contract

-heart rate rises
+heart rate increases

 fascia stiffens